-Founded by four students from the Conservatory of Paris, all first prize laureates in both instrument and chamber music, the Parisii Quartet will this year celebrate its 30thanniversary: we are invited to fully measure the distance covered during these past 30 years of musical and human adventure, unique in their intensity and richness.
+Founded by four students from the Conservatory of Paris, all first prize laureates in both instrument and chamber music, the Parisii Quartet recently celebrated its 40th anniversary.

-The Melos, Amadeus and Lasalle Quartets, all contribute to the first edifying years of the Parisii Quartet, consecration of which is the first prize of the Evian and Munich Competitions in 1987.
-This victory opens the door to the Quartet to the most intense series of chamber music performances, which attain over 100 concerts per year across 80 countries.
+The Melos, Amadeus and Lasalle Quartets, all contribute to the first edifying years of the Parisii Quartet, consecration of which is the prize winning of both the Evian and Munich Competitions in 1987.
+These victories open the door to the Quartet to the most prestigious chamber music series, and its performances attain over 100 concerts per year across 80 countries.

-Among the many awards to its name, the Parisii Quartet receives the Charles Cros Great Prize (2002) for its interpretation of the integral works of D. Milhaud’s 18 Quartets (published by Naïve).
-Other awards include Music Victory (1994) for the original soundtrack of the movie “The Public Writer” composed by William Sheller (Auvidis), with whom the Parisii Quartet makes the classical music bestseller 2003 with its album “William Sheller – Works for string quartet” (Universal), Choc by Le Monde de la Musique for “Techno Parade” by G. Connesson (BMG), the Prize of the New Recording Academy for Franck & Pierné (Universal), FFFF by Télérama for Debussy – Ravel – Menu (Auvidis), Diapason Découverte for A. Honegger (Saphir), etc.
+Among the many awards to its name, the Parisii Quartet receives the Charles Cros Great Prize (2002) for its interpretation of the integral works of D. Milhaud’s 18 Quartets.
+Other awards include Music Victory (1994) for the original soundtrack of the movie “The Public Writer” composed by William Sheller, with whom the Parisii Quartet makes the classical music bestseller 2003 with its album “William Sheller – Works for string quartet” ; ffff by Télérama magazine for its Debussy – Ravel – Menu album ; Diapason Découverte for A. Honegger, etc.

 In 2010 the Parisii Quartet adds to its discography a CD dedicated to E. Chausson alongside Sandrine Piau, Régis Pasquier and Philippe Bianconi.